greggersaurus/OpenSteamController/README.md

 * Start trying to simulate interrupt handlers
     * TODO: This should be next top priority
         * Simulation thus far could be somewhat inaccurate if interrupt handler code changes states and such... which might explain why certain mods don't seem to have any effect...
+        * Continue down path of simulating interrupts?
+            * Results thus far seem to be lacking something?
+Could be PenSV or something else happening I am not thinking of?
+Read up on this?
+        * Try forcing down other paths in IRQs (32-bit counter and USB)?
+        * Create memory map so when system tries to access memory and doesn't go down path because it's zero, we know what it might be looking for?
+        * Create better execution overview so we understand what we might be missing and what system is doing?
+            * It seems like we are missing some key setup or configurations somewhere...
     * Interrupts to simulate
         * PendSV?
             * TODO: When would this occur?